0:00

 Mission

 Our mission is to keep children in the child protection system safe from harm.
-At New Beginnings we believe that by building meaningful relationships based on trust, respect and honesty, we can support parents to break the cycle of integenerational trauma.
+At New Beginnings, we believe that by building meaningful relationships based on trust, respect and honesty, we can support parents to break the cycle of intergenerational trauma.

-We are an independent charity that works in partnership with children's services.
-We therefore have the independence and flexibility to tailor innovative therapeutic services to meet the needs of our families, whilst maintaining our strong commitment to tackling the issues that families in the child protection system face.
+We are an independent charity that works in partnership with children’s services.
+This gives us the independence and flexibility to tailor innovative therapeutic services to meet the needs of our families, while maintaining a strong commitment to tackling the issues families in the child protection system face.

-We recognise relationships between families and professionals can often become polarised due to context of the child protection system.
-We therefore work to improve channels of communication between parent and social worker through representation work
+We recognise that relationships between families and professionals can become polarised due to the context of the child protection system.
+We therefore work to improve communication between parents and social workers through representation and advocacy.

 Promises

-• We will always go the extra mile for our families.
+• We go the extra mile for our families.

-• We never say 'good bye'; we will be there whenever we are needed.
+• We never say “goodbye”; we are there when needed.

-• We will always be passionate about providing the best possible outcomes for parents and their children.
+• We are passionate about achieving the best possible outcomes for parents and their children.

-• For children to feel safe at home, we need to remember that our parents were once children themselves.
+• For children to feel safe at home, we remember that parents were once children too.

-• We are committed to valuing difference and diversity in our workforce and the families we work with.
+• We value difference in our workforce and in the families we work with.

-• We believe that identity should be celebrated and promoted so that individual needs can be met.
+• We celebrate identity so individual needs can be met.

-• We will nurture and strengthen caring relationships with families and professionals.
+• We nurture strong relationships with families and professionals.

-• We will value and invest in our staff so that they can be the transitional attachment figure families need to effect change.
+• We invest in our staff so they can be the transitional attachment figure families need to change.

-• We give our team the same love, care and compassion as we do our families.
+• We give our team the same love, care and compassion we give our families.

 Group work sessions: